 Navigating the Legal Complexities of an Evolving Industry

-Launching a medical cannabis business requires tenacity.
-It also demands an appreciation for the complexities of the evolving and conflicting federal, state, and local laws governing the operation.
-While an increasing number of states and foreign countries have legalized marijuana for medical use, hurdles remain in securing capital, operating with limited access to real estate and credit, banking, and navigating federal and state tax issues.
-These and other challenges, including regulatory scrutiny, necessitate a clear understanding of the applicable laws and regulations, and a holistic approach to business formation and operation.
+Launching a cannabis business, whether related to medical- or adult-use in states where it has been authorized, requires tenacity.
+It also demands an appreciation for the complexities of the evolving and conflicting federal, state and local laws governing the operation.
+While an increasing number of states and foreign countries have authorized cannabis for medical- and/or adult-use, hurdles remain, such as securing capital, obtaining real estate, accessing credit and banking, addressing regulatory scrutiny, and navigating complicated tax treatment.
+These challenges necessitate a clear understanding of the applicable laws and regulations, and a holistic approach to business formation and operation.

-- State agency licensure, including with regard to applicable requirements, application content, and strategies
+- State agency licensure, including with regard to applicable requirements, as well as application content and strategies

-- Post-licensing compliance (e.g., standard operating procedures (SOPs) and employee training)
+- Post-licensing compliance (e.g., standard operating procedures and employee training)

 - Relevant federal law

-- Business formation, contract drafting/negotiation, and tax matters (including IRC 280E)
+- Business formation, management agreements, contract drafting/negotiation and tax matters (including IRC 280E)

 - Joint ventures